umalabs/authorization-enhanced-mail-system/README.md

 ## I. Introduction

-&emsp;The main components of the mail system were designed between 1971 and 1992 by many inventors.
+&emsp;The main components of the mail system were designed between the early 1970s and mid-1990s by many inventors.
 Over time, email has become the most commonly used Internet application.
 Nowadays, email is the only truly decentralized communication system on the Internet, and the email infrastructure forms the backbone of the worldwide digital identity.

 ## II.
 Current Situation